mjholub/LibRate/README.md

 This project is currently in early beta stage, bugs are expected and PRs are very welcome.

-**The first public beta instance is expected to launch in Q1 2024.
+**The only public beta instance can be found at [librate.club](https://librate.club/).
+Federation is currently work in progress.
 Bleeding edge branch can be found [here](https://codeberg.org/mjh/LibRate/src/branch/dev)**

 # Table of contents